javiermontanana/grade5theory/_ag-clefs-and-registers/clefs-and-register.md

 and we will need ledger lines for any notes outside that range.

 ## G F and C clefs

 There are 3 kinds of clefs that we use:
 G clefs, C clefs and F clefs.

-- a G clef looks like this:
+- a G clef looks like this: [picture]
-- an F clef looks like this:
+- an F clef looks like this: [picture]
-- a C clef looks like this:
+- a C clef looks like this: [picture]
   (Try the unicode characters!!!!)